cloudfoundry/summit-training-classes/operator/README.md

 Immutability

-Bosh as a day 2 solution
+BOSH as a day 2 solution
 - availability
 - updates
 - scaling